-The central point of contact for matters relating to Data Protection is the Governance & Corporate Manager.
-Responsibilities include:
+The central point of contact for matters relating to Data Protection is the Governance & Corporate assistant.
+The DPO and Governance & Corporate Assistant's responsibilities include:

 - Internal training where requested by the Departmental Directors, or Human Resource service; - Production of internal paperwork and procedures that are complaint with the UK General Data Protection Regulations; - Named responsibilities within various procedures including the Subject Access and Breach Procedures; - Liaison with appointed employees in each team acting as a 'data protection buddy' to ensure that team processes and practice are compliant with the UK General Data Protection Regulations; and - Any other relevant duties delegated by the Data Controller.